Elphinstone Hall: History

 Built in 1931 and designed by architect Alexander Marshall Mackenzie (who designed many of Aberdeen's iconic granite buildings), it was designed in a style in keeping with the adjoining King's College buildings and chapel, some of which date back to the 16th century.
 It also blended with the New Kings lecture rooms on the other side of the quadrangle which were built in 1913 but to the same style.
 Like all these, Elphinstone Hall was constructed of sandstone (rather than the granite that characterises most buildings in Aberdeen).
 Stones were used from Castle Newe in Strathdon which was built in 1831 and demolished in 1927.
 The coats of arms above the arcade belong to some of the benefactors and local bodies.
 Adjoining Elphinstone Hall are the Linklater Rooms which are home to the "Linklater Collection" of 20th-century paintings, kindly donated by the widow of writer Eric Linklater.

 Purpose Today

 It was initially used as an academic and exam venue, and during the mid-20th century acted as a student dining/lunch hall.
 Today it is still used for exams, but also for large university events.
 These include conferences, fairs, ceilidhs, student events, and other functions.
 It can also be hired for wedding receptions and corporate events.
 Also, since renovation work began at Marischal College, Elphinstone Hall was the venue for all university graduation ceremonies until winter 2021 when graduations moved to the P&J Live.

-The hall also provides a focal point for the annual May festival, a highly successful mixed-focus festival drawing famous guests such as the physicist Brian Cox, Pat Nevin and Tony Robinson.
+The hall also provides a focal point for the annual May festival, a highly successful mixed-focus festival drawing famous guests such as the physicist Brian Cox, Pat Nevin and Sir Tony Robinson.
 It is the location of a number of student-run ceilidhs throughout the year, including those of the International and Celtic Societies, as well as other student events.